-• During the first semester in the program, students complete a Criminal Background Check as a course requirement in COUC 500.
-Students will not be dismissed from the program solely based of the results of the background check.
+During the first semester in the program, students complete a Criminal Background Check as a course requirement in COUC 500.
+Students will not be dismissed from the program solely based on the results of the background check.
 However, students must be aware that they may be prohibited from completing fieldwork by their field placement site if a background investigation reveals certain criminal offenses, arrests, and/or convictions.
 A student who does not pass a criminal background check also may not be able to obtain licensure as a professional counselor.
-The Department of CEFS is not responsible for a student's inability to complete the program, obtain licensure, or certification due to a failure to pass a criminal background check.
+The Department of Counselor Education and Family Studies is not responsible for a student's inability to complete the program, obtain licensure or certification due to a failure to pass a criminal background check.

-1.3 Application Checklist & Procedures
+3.3 Application Checklist & Procedures